jmclay-epcc/VirusSim/README.md

 # Explaination of important scripts.

-### To launch the server script, displauy script, client and bot client scripts in a single terminal, run run_scripts.py.
+### To launch the server script, display script, client and bot client scripts in a single terminal, run run_scripts.py.
+The clients and the display won't run unless the server is already running - they'll just crash if you launch them by themselves.
+However you can also run each script in individual terminals - as long as decoupled_server.py is started before any of the clients, the clients will start up and connect just fine.

 ## decoupled_server.py